onedata/op-worker/doc/architecture/storage/helpers/_overview.md

 Helper configuration is built at storage creation/update time and persisted.
-At runtime, LUMA resolves per-user credentials (potentially including [OAuth2 token acquisition](../luma/credential-resolution.md#oauth2-credential-lifecycle)), which are then validated by the helper config module and merged with storage args before being passed to the C++ helper via the NIF.
+At runtime, LUMA resolves per-user credentials (potentially including [OAuth2 token acquisition](../luma/credential-resolution.md#oauth2-credential-lifecycle)), which are then validated by the helper spec module and merged with storage configuration before being passed to the C++ helper via the NIF.

 ## Related Documentation